-Sandifers syndrome is commonly mistaken as seizures.
-Associated with gastro-oesophageal reflux and hernias, this syndrome has very few cases reported, but it is suspected this is partly because it is not recognised, and is more common than first thought.
-It is said to occur in less than 1% of children diagnosed with reflux.
+Sandifers Syndrome is commonly mistaken as a seizure.
+Associated with gastro-oesophageal reflux disease (GORD).
+This syndrome has very few cases reported.
+It is said to occur in less than 1% of children diagnosed with GORD.

-The episodes usually occur shortly after feeding, which can help give a clue to diagnosis of Sandifers syndrome rather than a seizure.
+The spasms may occur shortly after feeding, which can help give a clue to diagnosis of Sandifer’s Syndrome rather than a seizure.

 Signs and symptoms:

 The child’s head and neck may rotate to one side and the legs and feet to the other.
 Commonly the child will arch their back, and stretch out.
 The child will look stiff and may have periods crying, less commonly they may also go very quiet.